-- 283. Competent authorities should develop and apply risk-specific supervisory benchmarks as a means to challenge ICAAP calculations for those material risks, or elements of such risks, that are not covered or not sufficiently covered by Part Three and Four of Regulation (EU) 2019/2033, or to further support the determination of risk category-by-risk category and preferably of risk-by-risk additional own funds requirement where ICAAP calculations for those material risks, or elements of such risks, are deemed unreliable or are unavailable. - 284.
-The supervisory benchmarks should be developed, taking into account the implementation burden on competent authorities, where prudent, consistent, transparent and comparable measure can be provided to compare across investment firms the capital considered adequate for a given category or element of risk.
+- 287. Competent authorities should develop and apply risk-specific supervisory benchmarks as a means to challenge ICAAP calculations for those material risks, or elements of such risks, that are not covered or not sufficiently covered by Part Three and Four of Regulation (EU) 2019/2033, or to further support the determination of risk category-by-risk category and preferably of risk-by-risk additional own funds requirements where ICAAP calculations for those material risks, or elements of such risks, are deemed unreliable or are unavailable. - 288.
+The supervisory benchmarks should be developed, taking into account the implementation burden on competent authorities, to provide a prudent, consistent, transparent and comparable measure with which to calculate and compare across investment firms the capital considered adequate for a given category or element of risk. - 289.
+Given the variety of different business models operated by, size and complexity of investment firms, the outcome of the supervisory benchmarks may not be appropriate in every instance for every investment firm.
+Competent authorities should address this by

-&lt;sup>23 Risk categories cover the risks associated to an orderly wind-down, risk-to-clients, risk-to-markets, risk-to-firms and other risks further specified by means of the delegated regulation adopted in accordance with Article 40(6) of Directive (EU) 2019/2034.
+21 Risk categories cover the risks associated to an orderly wind-down, risk-to-clients, risk-to-markets, risk-to-firms and other risks further specified by means of the delegated regulation adopted in accordance with Article 40(6) of Directive (EU) 2019/2034.

-- 285. Given the variety of different business models operated by, size and complexity of investment firms, the outcome of the supervisory benchmarks may not be appropriate in every instance for every investment firm.
-Competent authorities should address this by using the most appropriate benchmark where alternatives are available, and by applying judgment to the outcome of the benchmark to account for business-model-specific and investment firm-specific considerations. - 286.
-When competent authorities take supervisory benchmarks into consideration for the determination of additional own funds requirement, as part of the dialogue, they should explain to the investment firm the rationale and general underlying principles behind the benchmarks.
+- using the most appropriate benchmark where alternatives are available, and by applying judgment to the outcome of the benchmark to account for business-model-specific and investment firm-specific considerations. - 290.
+When competent authorities take supervisory benchmarks into consideration for the determination of additional own funds requirements, as part of the dialogue, they should explain to the investment firm the rationale and general underlying principles behind the benchmarks.